menicgiulia/CPIExtract/README.md

 P2C = Prot2Comp(execution_mode='local', dbs=data)
 ```
 ### Server execution
 The databases are stored on the mySQL server.
+Users must have a working mySQL server. \
+We suggest using [mySQL Workbench CE](https://dev.mysql.com/downloads/workbench/).
+Once setup, create a database named `cpie` and load the downloaded databases as tables into the SQL database.

 ```python
 from cpie.pipelines import Comp2Prot
 from cpie.pipelines import Prot2Comp